NVIDIA/NeMo/docs/source/core/core.rst

 ``NeuralType`` class
 --------------------

-Neural Types perform semantic checks for modules and models inputs/outputs.
+Neural types perform semantic checks for modules and models inputs/outputs.
 They contain information about:

     - Semantics of what is stored in the tensors.
 For example, logits, logprobs, audiosignal, embeddings, etc.
     - Axes layout, semantic and (optionally) dimensionality.
 For example: ``[Batch, Time, Channel]``